ASaiM/hmp_mock_tests/doc/report/report.md

 ## Taxonomically-related functional results

-In *HUMAnN2* results, abundances of gene families and pathways are stratified at the community level.
-We can then relate functional results to taxonomic results and answer questions such as "Which taxa contribute to which metabolic functions?
+*HUMAnN2* stratifies the abundances of gene families and pathways at the community level.
+Around 35\% of gene families (> 90\% of relative abundance) and > 80\% pathways (> 50\% of relative abundance) can be then related to the community structure (species and their abundance, Table \ref{taxo_rel_funct_results}).
+We can exploit this information to relate functional results to taxonomic results and answer questions such as "Which taxa contribute to which metabolic functions?
 And, in which proportion?".
-Less than 35\% of gene families (> 90\% of relative abundance) and > 80\% pathways (> 50\% of relative abundance) can be then related to the community structure (species and their abundance, Table \ref{taxo_rel_funct_results}).

 \begin{table}[h!]
 \centering